-How we handle the utility companies for your property in Washington
+How we handle the utility companies for your rental property in Washington

-Please plan on paying your utilities through to the second day of the renter taking possession of the property.
-We advise renters to put utilities in their name 1 day prior to occupancy.
+Please plan on paying your utilities through to the second day of the tenant taking possession of the rental property.
+We advise renters to put utilities in their name 1 day before occupancy.
 We encourage this overlap between renter and landlord to make sure that the utilities do not go off during the transition.

 Landlord Reference